Have you said this? “I'm Doing All the ‘Right' Things, Why am I not Losing Weight?”

 We can lose weight temporarily with extraordinary measures (counting carbs and calories, exercising more, etc.) but without altering our energy uptake by measurably improving our gut microbiome population profile, the weight will return every time.

-Even the weight loss from bariatric surgery appears to be from changes in the gut microbial population and not simply because it prevents overweight people from eating “too much.”
+Even the weight loss from bariatric surgery appears to be from a reduction in the make-you-fat strains in the gut microbial population and not simply because it prevents overweight people from eating “too much.”
 This makes sense once you understand that changes in our eating patterns always force a corresponding change in our gut microbiome.

 The gut microbiomes of the bypass patients displayed significant compositional differences compared to those of seven obese women who did not undergo surgery.
 (Source: Gut Microbiome After Weight-Loss Surgery)